 You can also get in touch with members who previously wrote motions to ask for advice or to work on a motion together.

 These are proposed changes to the motions being debated.
 All motions (except emergency motions) are open to amendment.
 Amendments can be written by any member but need backing from ten other members or your local party.

-All party members at conference (except conference day visitors) are entitled to vote in the debates.
-To vote you must be seated in the auditorium and simply show your voting badge, which is on the reverse of your ID pass.
+All party members at conference are entitled to vote in the debates.
+To vote you must be online during the auditorium session and click onto the poll when asked to do so.

 Decisions on most motions and all amendments are made by a simple majority.
 For a constitutional amendment a two-third majority is required.